Cognitive Behavioral Therapy – A Breakdown

 Catastrophizing

-This means that you imagine a terrible scenario where a horrible thing happens based upon a tiny detail.
-For example, if your friend doesn't call you back, you might assume that she hates you and no longer wants to be your friend or that she died.
+This means that you imagine a terrible scenario where a horrible thing happens based on a tiny detail.
+For example, if your friend or one of your family members doesn't call you back, you might assume that they hate you or that something horrible happened to them.

 Personalization

 Personalization means that you believe that it is about you.
 An event occurs and you are convinced that it was because of you.
-Someone's negative response is because you did something wrong.
+Someone's negative response is that you did something wrong.
 In reality, there are a number of factors at play here and it's not necessarily all about you.
+These types of thoughts can contribute to low self-esteem and other concerns.

 You see yourself as helpless and a victim of fate.
 There is nothing you can do to change your life because it is predetermined and hence you are doomed.
 This is inaccurate, and you do have the power to make decisions and advocate for yourself.

 Life isn't fair; we've heard this time and time again.
-However, lamenting about how you are being treated unfairly and there is a vast conspiracy against you is also an exaggeration.
+However, lamenting about how you are being treated unfairly and that there is a vast conspiracy against you is also an exaggeration.
+This kind of thinking can also be a detriment to your emotional health.
 Balance in life can happen, and it’s important to recognize that.

 Blaming